hinto-janai/monero-bash/README.md

 ---

-## Security
+### Security
+Fun fact: Docker uses the exact same Linux namespace primitives as systemd, _both are not VMs,_ both directly use the host kernel for "sandboxing".

-Processes started with systemd aka `monero-bash start <process>` will utilize systemd's sandboxing and security features. **These are completely bypassed if you start them regularly with `monero-bash full <process>`, you are relying on your own security measures in that instance.** Here are the options set in the service files:
+Processes started with systemd aka `monero-bash start` will utilize [systemd's security features.](https://www.freedesktop.org/software/systemd/man/systemd.exec.html) **These are completely bypassed if you start processes directly with `monero-bash full`, you are relying on your own security measures in that instance.**

+Here are the options set in the service files:
 ```
 PrivateTmp=yes               Mounts a private /tmp/ folder for the process
 NoNewPrivileges=yes          The process (and its children) cannot escalate privileges
 ProcSubset=pid               The process can only see its own /proc/ directory
 RestrictRealtime=yes         Disallows realtime scheduling
+RestrictNamespaces=true      Restricts access to Linux namespace functionality for the process
 CapabilityBoundingSet=...
 Controls certain system capabilities the process has
+PrivateUsers=true            Creates a new user namespace for the executed processes
+ProtectHostname=true         Creates a new UTS namespace for the executed process + disallows hostname changes
 ProtectClock=...
 Disallows changing the systems clock
 ProtectKernelModules=...
 Disallows loading kernel modules
 ProtectKernelLogs=yes        Disallows accessing the kernel log ring buffer